Macomb Public Library

 Check Out

 All circulating items check out for a 2-week time frame.
-This includes books, magazines (other than the current issue), audio books, CDs, DVDs, and videos.
+This includes books, magazines (other than the current issue), audio books, CDs, and DVDs.
 If additional time is required, items may be renewed, unless there is a waiting list for the title.
 The Friends of the Library purchase multiple copies of best sellers to decrease waiting time.

 Renewal